Schedules

 |1:00 AM

-- Passionate Eye - Saudi Arabia Uncovered
+- Passionate Eye - The White House: Inside Story

-- Saudi Arabia Uncovered: Reveals the simmering dissent inside one of the world’s most secretive Islamic regimes.
-A network of young activists documents the defiance brewing behind closed doors and out on the streets in a country where speaking out can lead to prison, punishment and even death.
-With host Wendy Mesley.
+- As Donald Trump prepares to move in, a look inside the most famous address in the US.
+Celebrating this symbol of democracy through the stories of the First Families who have called it home and through the recollections of staff, historians, and members of the press.

 |3:00 AM